CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/device-specific/talonfx/open-loop-requests.rst

 There are open-loop control requests for all TalonFX control output types.
 With the exception of FOC-only control requests, all open-loop control requests follow the naming pattern ``{ControlOutputType}Out``.
 For example, the open-loop Voltage control request is called ``VoltageOut``.
 FOC-only control requests follow the naming pattern ``{ControlOutputType}``.

+In the below example, note that devices are initialized with two arguments.
+These arguments correspond to :ref:`the device ID <docs/tuner/device-details-page:configuring name & ids>` and CAN bus name.
+For CANivore, this is the name of the CANivore as configured in :doc:`/docs/tuner/index`. non-FRC users utilizing SocketCAN can use ``*`` to get any connected CAN bus.

 .. tab-set::

    .. tab-item:: Java